Richard Dourthe

-Richard Dourthe (born 13 December 1974 in Dax) is a retired French international rugby union player.
+Richard Dourthe (born 13 December 1974) is a retired French international rugby union player.

 He is the son of Claude Dourthe (to date, the youngest ever French international rugby union player) and both Raphaël Ibañez and Olivier Magne's brother-in-law (their being married to his sisters).

-He won 31 caps for France between 1995 to 2001, scoring 3 tries and 32 penalties, 183 points on aggregate.
+He won 31 caps for France between 1995 and 2001, scoring 3 tries and 32 penalties, 183 points on aggregate.
 He played at the 1999 Rugby World Cup.